Schenkerian analysis: Translations

 Schenker left about 4000 pages of printed text, of which the translations at first were astonishingly slow.
 Nearly all have been translated into English, and the project Schenker Documents Online is busy with the edition and translation of more than 100 000 manuscript pages.
 Translations in other languages remain slow.
+See also Schenker's Writings on Theory, on the website of the EuroT&AM.